 Sometimes life can be unpredictable.
-You might start out doing one task only to find yourself with even more chores than when you started.
+You might set out to do one task only to find yourself with more chores on your to-do list than you started with.
 Or you might need to mitigate an unplanned emergency using the limited tools you have on hand.

 In short, it pays to be prepared.
 Many do-it-yourselfers choose to invest in a quality multitool—an aptly named implement that offers the functionality of several different tools all in one.
-Continue now to check out some of the best multitools on the market, according to the handy homeowners who use them.
+Continue now to check out some of the best multitools out there according to the handy homeowners who use them.

 - BEST OVERALL: Gerber Suspension Multi-Plier